Chinese envoy meets Prachanda amid political crisis in Nepal | Politics

 Chinese ambassador Hou Yanqi on Thursday met Nepal Communist Party’s executive chairman Pushpa Kamal Dahal ‘Prachanda’, who claims control over the ruling party after removing Prime Minister K P Sharma Oli from the posts of the party’s parliamentary leader and chair.
-The meeting at Prachanda’s residence in Khumaltar - which lasted for about 30 minutes - dwelt on the contemporary political situation after the NCP split, My Republica newspaper reported, quoting sources close to the executive chairman.
+The meeting at Prachanda’s residence in Khumaltar - which lasted for about 30 minutes - dwelt on the contemporary political situation after the NCP split.
+“They discussed the issues of bilateral concern,” according to sources close to Prachanda.

 Nepal on Sunday plunged into a political crisis after President Bidya Devi Bhandari dissolved the House of Representatives and announced dates for mid-term elections at the recommendation of Prime Minister Oli, sparking protests from a section of the ruling party and various opposition parties, including Nepali Congress.
 The move came after the intra-party feud reached a climax in the ruling party which has been witnessing months-long power tussle between two factions, one led by 68-year-oli Oli and another led by 66-year-old Prachanda.